473-lfg/looking-for-group/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Reminder for Group Members

+You need to set the variables in app/config/environment.js to the correct values for your Firebase DB for the application to actually save things.

 ## Prerequisites

 You will need the following things properly installed on your computer.